interactivetech/pdk-llm-rag-app/README.md

 APP_PY_PATH="/nvmefs1/shared_nb/01 - Users/andrew.mendez/2024/pdk-llm-rag-demo-test-/src/py/app.py"
 ```

-You can run this as is, but if you want to deploy the TitanML API and the UI App on different IPS, change the `API_HOST` and the `UI_IP`
+You can run this as is, but if you want to deploy the TitanML API and the UI App on different IPS, change all the above values.

 # Bring your own documents